adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-dont-use-ajax-to-remedy-personalised-content-on-cached-pages.md

 ## Performance

 Instead of having a single HTTP request that contains the entire required response there will now be multiple.
 The first would be for the Document containing non-personalised content.
 The subsequent request will be via AJAX and *will* hit your web server, therefore subject to the same latency as always.
-The potential performance benefit is somewhat negated by requiring extra JS including making and (parsing) the JSON request, finding elements, traversing and updating the Document.
+The potential performance benefit is somewhat negated by requiring extra Javascript including making and (parsing) the JSON request, finding elements, traversing and updating the Document.
 All of this code adds to the page-weight slowing down the load time.
 There is also extra CSS required to alleviate the self-induced jarring experience.
 Runtime performance also degrades because injecting HTML causes reflows and repaints.

 ## Summary

 Content-caching *is* a very useful technique when used responsibly and for pages that don't contain personalised content.
 For pages that *do* contain personalised content, a simple cookie check can determine whether the cached version should be served or not [[3](#ref3)].
-There is no need to misue JS in this way as there are several negative side effects in doing so.
+It is ill-advised to misue Javascript in this way as there are several negative side effects in doing so.
 AJAX should not break the web, it should enhance the experience where necessary.
-AJAX seems like an innocent and beneficial solution, but in reality it is a bad practice that creates a host of self-induced problems for users and the development team.
+AJAX seems like an innocent and beneficial solution, but in reality it is a bad practice that creates several self-induced problems for users and the development team.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>